 How to boost VO2max to Improve your Triathlon Performance

-VO2max is largely limited by genetics which means if you have been training regularly for a long time, you are probably close to your potential, however, VO2max training can still provide some important adaptations that will improve your triathlon performance, whatever event you are performing in.
+VO2max is primarily limited by genetics which means if you have been training regularly for a long time, you are probably close to your potential, however, VO2max training can still provide some essential adaptations that will improve your triathlon performance, whatever event you are performing in.

-If you are new to endurance training there is a great chance that you will be able to improve your VO2max and have a significant effect on your performance.
+If you are new to endurance training, there is an excellent chance that you will be able to improve your VO2max and significantly affect your performance.

 High Volume Low Intensity (HVLIT)

-For example, a pro training for Ironman may do 30 - 40hrs of training per week, week after week.
-If they performed their HVLIT training at just under LT1 the training load would be like doing an Ironman daily.
+For example, a pro training for Ironman may do 30 - 40hrs of training weekly, week after week.
+If they performed their HVLIT training at just under LT1, the training load would be like doing an Ironman daily.
 So much of their HVLIT training will be:

 - 55 - 65% FTP for cycling